Idorobots/atari-xe-multicart/README.md

 | 8m (27C080)       | DOWN | DOWN | DOWN | DOWN |

 ## Building the firmware
 In order to build the firmware & a cartridge image you will need some standard 8k/16k ROM files (obtainable freely on the Internet).
+Another prerequisite is having Python3 installed and available.
 Put your ROMs into the `roms/` directory and type:

 ```
 make